ruggeri/tech-notes/programming-languages/method-dispatch/interface-dispatch.md

 ## Inline Method Caching

-One solution is to use inline method caching.
+One solution is to use *inline method caching*.
 At a callsite, the type of the last object, and the address of the called method, is stored.
 If the site is monomorphic, this can greatly speed up method invocation.

 In case you have a polymorphic call site, you can replace with a switch of a few type options, jumping to the appropriate method.
-This is sometimes called a PIC or Polymorphic Inline Cache.
+This is sometimes called a *PIC* or *Polymorphic Inline Cache*.

 ## Implementing Interface Methods